christophertcampbell/talks/sass/README.md

 The SASS CLI generates a source map for each bundle (`bundle.css.map`).
 The source map allows the browser's developer tools to show exactly which partial contains a particular style rule.

+Note: Source maps will not work if opening an html file from the file explorer.
+Files must be served via an http server for source maps to work.

 ## Resources

 * Official info: [SASS Official Guide](https://sass-lang.com/guide)